William Maclay (Pennsylvania politician, born 1737): Career

 Northumberland County in the 1770s.
 During the American Revolution, he served in the Continental Army as a commissary.
 He was also a frequent member of the Pennsylvania General Assembly in the 1780s.
 During that period, he was also the Indian commissioner, a judge of the court of common pleas, and a member of the executive council.

 After the ratification of the Constitution Maclay was elected to the United States Senate and served in the 1st United States Congress from March 4, 1789, to March 4, 1791.
 He received a two-year term instead of the usual six-year term for senators after he lost a lottery with the other Pennsylvania senator, Robert Morris.
 In the Senate, Maclay was one of the most radical members of the Anti-Administration faction.

 He constantly feuded with Vice President John Adams in the Senate after Adams rejected Maclay's political deal to support his vice-presidential candidacy during the 1789 presidential election.
-In July 1789 he issued a resolution requiring the President to request the Senate's permission to dismiss Cabinet members, but it was defeated by Vice President Adams's tiebreaking vote when Adams convinced Tristram Dalton and Richard Bassett to withdraw their support.
+In July 1789 he issued a resolution requiring the president to request the Senate's permission to dismiss Cabinet members, but it was defeated by Vice President Adams's tiebreaking vote when Adams convinced Tristram Dalton and Richard Bassett to withdraw their support.
 During Senate debates over the Residence Act establishing the site of the U.S. permanent national capital and seat of government Vice President Adams worked with Morris, who preferred Philadelphia as the capital, to defeat Maclay's motion placing it near his landholdings on the Susquehanna River.

 In his journal, which is the only diary and one of the most important records of the First United States Congress, he criticizes Vice President Adams and President George Washington.
-He also criticized many of their supporters who ran the senate and included particular senators, believing that their ways of running the Senate were inefficient.
+He also criticized many of their supporters who ran the Senate and included particular senators, believing that their ways of running the Senate were inefficient.
 He was unsuccessful in his attempt to be re-elected by the state legislature of Pennsylvania.
+His diary expresses his dry wit and commitment to democratic principles.

 Following his retirement from national politics, he was also a member of the Pennsylvania State House of Representatives in 1795, 1796, and 1797.
 In addition, he was a presidential elector in the 1796 presidential election (voting for Jefferson), a county judge from 1801 to 1803, and a member again of the state House of Representatives in 1803.
 He died in 1804 and was interred in Old Paxton Church Cemetery in Harrisburg.
 Several of his relatives were also politicians, including his brother, Samuel Maclay, and his nephew, William Plunkett Maclay.